arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ---
 identifier: ASX00040-ASX00045
-title: Arduino® MAKE YOUR UNO KIT
+title: Arduino® Make Your UNO kit
 type: maker
 ---

 ![](assets/featured.png)
-connect nihilo.pracc.club:28511; password NihiloEsports
 # Description
 The *Arduino Make Your UNO kit* is the perfect kit to learn the basics of electronics and coding by assembling your own *Arduino Uno*.
-Become familiar with soldering by mounting every single component, unleash your creativity with the *Audio synth Shield*, and learn how to code using your new *Arduino Uno* board to create amazing projects!
+Become familiar with soldering by mounting every single component, unleash your creativity with the *Audio Synth Shield*, and learn how to code using your new *Arduino Uno* board to create amazing projects!

 # Target areas:
 Maker, introduction, education